 Honours of Scotland

-The Honours of Scotland, on display in the Crown Room, are the oldest Crown jewels in the British Isles.
-Made of gold, silver and precious gems, the priceless crown, sceptre and sword of state are a breathtaking sight to behold.
+The Honours of Scotland, on display in the Crown Room, are the oldest Crown jewels in Britain.
+Made of gold, silver and precious gems, the priceless crown, sceptre and sword of state are objects of immense significance.

 The Honours have had a turbulent past.
-They were removed from the castle and hidden from 1651–60 to keep them from Oliver Cromwell’s army.
-In 1707, following the Treaty of Union between England and Scotland, they were locked in a chest and sealed away.
+They were removed from the castle and hidden in 1651–60 to keep them from Oliver Cromwell’s army.
+In 1707, following the Act of Union between England and Scotland, they were locked in a chest and sealed away.

-The Crown Jewels, and their accompanying exhibition are located on the first floor of the Royal Palace on the East side of Crown Square.
+The Honours of Scotland and their accompanying exhibition are located on the first floor of the Royal Palace on the East side of Crown Square.